codefrom/SteamAuth/README.md

 # Credits
 Idea and algorithms taken from geel9/SteamAuth

-# Functionality
+# Features
 Currently this library can:
+* Emulate installed steam mobile authenticator for android (with authenticator working on the phone)
 * Login to a user account

-# Requirements

-# Usage

-# Upcoming Features
-(in priority order)
-* Emulate installed steam mobile authenticator for android (with authenticator working on the phone)
+* Generate login codes for a given Shared Secret
 * Fetch, accept, and deny mobile confirmations

-## Far far away
+## Far far away features (maybe some day)
-* Generate login codes for a given Shared Secret
 * Link and activate a new mobile authenticator to a user account after logging in
 * Remove itself from an account

+# Requirements
+This library using:
+* JUnit
+* FasterXML Jackson
+* OkHTTP
+* Apache Commons - codec

+# Usage
+No time to explain :)
+Some usage examplex:
+## Accept/deny confirmation
+1) Create SteamGuardAccount with appropriate config
+2) Call UserLoginService.DoLogin with username and password 2.1) If LoginResult.State = LoginResultState.NEED_2FA then call UserLoginService.DoLogin, but now set Requires2FA to true and TwoFactorCode to SteamGuardAccount.GenerateSteamGuardCode value for request
+2.2) If LoginResult.State = LoginResultState.NEED_CAPTCHA then call UserLoginService.DoLogin, but now set RequiresCaptcha to true, CaptchaGID to CaptchaGID from response and CaptchaText to text from CAPTCHA at "https://steamcommunity.com/public/captcha.php?gid=" + CaptchaGID
+3) Set received session to the SteamGuardAccount
+4) Call SteamGuardAccount.FetchConfirmations to get array of confirmations 5.1) Call SteamGuardAccount.AcceptConfirmation to accept confirmation 5.2) Call SteamGuardAccount.DenyConfirmation to deny confirmation

 # Steam Mobile Reverse
-Needed params:
-* identity_secret - in "Steamguard-[SteamID]" file in /data/data/com.valvesoftware.android.steam.community/files
-* deviceid - in "steam.uuid.xml"

-EDIT: Already some guide here - https://github.com/hyt47/SteamDesktopAuthenticator-Mod-47/wiki/Manually-import-your-Steam-Account-from-Android
+Already some one made guide here - https://github.com/hyt47/SteamDesktopAuthenticator-Mod-47/wiki/Manually-import-your-Steam-Account-from-Android
+P.S.
+You'll need "Steamguard-[SteamID]" file in /data/data/com.valvesoftware.android.steam.community/files